comboshreddies/kubectl-line/README.md

    show some examples

   _ env-vars
-   show environment varibles that can be set to troubleshoot/debug execution of this tool
+   show environment variables that can be set to troubleshoot/debug execution of this tool

 # natural flow pipe sequences